bspain/funkytown/README.md

 # funkytown
-A Distributed System Proof of Concept application
+A Distributed System Proof of Concept (PoC) application

 This project was designed to deal with a challenge in my company.
 During a daily release of our core website, the dev team wanted 100's of Functional Specs (a mix of Webdriver, Cypress, and Playwright specs) to be executed "as fast as possible".
-My idea was to implement this, using the ["Fine Parallel Processing Using a Work Queue" pattern](https://kubernetes.io/docs/tasks/job/fine-parallel-processing-work-queue/) in Kubernetes.
+The PoC purposes using the ["Fine Parallel Processing Using a Work Queue" pattern](https://kubernetes.io/docs/tasks/job/fine-parallel-processing-work-queue/) in Kubernetes to solve this problem.

 ## Associated Technologies
 - golang 1.18